With three creeks traversing the length of the ranch along with multiple seeps, springs, tanks, and natural lakes.

 - Protected by a conservation easement allowing for the renovation of existing structures/homes, and construction of a new home and outbuildings on a 3-acre envelope with power/water in place

 JW Ranch offers the opportunity to own one of the few significant ranch properties in the iconic Cuchara Valley of southern Colorado.
-This property offers the unique and coveted combination of supreme privacy, excellent hunting, and livestock production all only 5 minutes away from the quaint town of La Veta with restaurants/cafes, grocery, and hardware stores.
+This ranch in Colorado offers the unique and coveted combination of supreme privacy, excellent hunting, and livestock production all only 5 minutes away from the quaint town of La Veta with restaurants/cafes, grocery, and hardware stores.
 The land itself is mostly gently rolling with an ideal mix of meadows and Oak/Cottonwood/Pine cover; there is an abundance of water here, with three creeks traversing the length of the ranch along with multiple seeps, springs, tanks, and natural lakes.
 This property is protected by a conservation easement allowing for the renovation of existing structures and construction of a new home and outbuildings with no size restrictions on an ideally sited 3-acre building envelope.

 Approximately ⅘ of this property is flat to gently rolling with an ideal mix of grassland meadow, shrubland, and forestland.
 Riparian habitat, including cottonwood cover, characterizes the three ephemeral creeks traversing the property from east to west.
 The western ⅕ of the property is more mountainous, with some steeper slopes and heavier cover.